OLIVIE PHARMA,

 POLYPHENOLS WITH ANTIOXIDANT, ANTI-INFLAMMATORY, ANTICANCER, ANTI-AGING AND HEART PROTECTIVE ACTIONS.

 We made several clinical studies on the desert olive trees organic powder: OLIVIE.
-More than 500.000 US$ invested on science for your benefit.
+More than 1’000’000 US$ invested on science for your benefit.
 Just the Joints anti-inflammation study costed 140.000 US$.
 In the next pages you will find all the clinical studies about the OLIVIE products.

-As matter of fact, OLIVIE products are backed to deep sciences as we have realized 8 clinical studies on:
+As matter of fact, OLIVIE products are backed to deep sciences as we have realized 10 clinical studies on:

-– lowering diabetes
+– lowering diabetes (2 studies realized)

-– lowering cancer tumor growth
+– lowering cancer tumor growth-anti-microbial effect.

 Last but not least, the story behind this powder is unique: